IGenBench: Benchmarking the Reliability of Text-to-Infographic Generation: Limitation

 \section{Limitation}

 This work focuses on evaluating the reliability of text-to-infographic generation, with an emphasis on semantic consistency between the prompt and visual elements, as well as accurate encoding of the underlying data values into corresponding visual representations.
-As a result, \system does not assess aesthetic qualities, such as visual appeal or stylistic creativity.
-While these aspects are important for practical infographic design, they are subjective and difficult to evaluate in a consistent and interpretable manner.
-We leave the systematic assessment of aesthetic quality to future work.
+As a result, \system does not assess broader evaluation dimensions such as communicative effectiveness (whether the infographic successfully conveys its intended message), accessibility (e.g., colorblind-friendliness), or visual aesthetics (e.g., layout organization and stylistic creativity).
+We view reliability as a foundational prerequisite for these dimensions: accessibility presupposes correct visual encoding, and communicative effectiveness presupposes faithful data representation.
+Moreover, these dimensions require fundamentally different evaluation methodologies, such as user studies for communicative effectiveness and perceptual modeling for accessibility, which fall outside the scope of this work.
+We leave the systematic assessment of these complementary dimensions to future work.
 In addition, due to the high monetary cost of large-scale evaluation, we only include a selected set of representative state-of-the-art models.
 We view \system as a living benchmark and plan to continuously incorporate more models.